migomipo/migo-hqm-server/README.md

 ## How to configure

 config.ini is a good starting point, and contains the important available settings.
-It is divided into two sections.
+It is divided into three sections.

 ### Server